parsonsmatt/exceptional-haskell/typed-exceptions.md

 Note:

-On the other end of the tradeoffs, we have typed checked exceptions.
+On one end of the tradeoffs, we have typed checked exceptions.
 These are appealing, but have some interesting drawbacks.
 We're going to cover some of those drawbacks and figure out how to work around them.